Diffusion and Flow Matching Models for Tabular Data: A Survey: Generative Models for Tabular Data

 Real-world tabular datasets span various domains, such as healthcare, finance, and engineering, each with domain-specific features and constraints.
 For example, healthcare data must maintain realistic ranges for age or blood pressure, while finance data requires valid transaction amounts and balances.
-Unlike images or text, these constraints are often difficult to verify without domain expertise, making the generation of high-quality synthetic tabular data particularly challenging.
+These constraints are often difficult to enforce or even verify.